darrenjhsu/XSNAMD/README.md

    KCHI is the spring constant that you determine the magnitude of the X-ray scattering potential, and DSET is the name of your dataset.
+-->

 ### If you have one known structure, a static measurement, and a difference signal to fit

-It is encouraged that you do an equilibrium run for the structure and fit the average of that run to the static measurement.
+It is encouraged that you at least do an equilibrium run for the structure and fit the average of that run to the static measurement for c, c1 and c2.
 To do that see next section.

 1. Assuming the input data are prepared in data/PROT1/, where PROT1 is your protein's name.

-1. An input python file **input.py** contains pointers to the PDB and PSF files (that you probably generated through `<psfgen`> in VMD), scattering profiles (q, S\_q, dS\_q and S\_err if you have it), and a few parameters.
+1. An input python file **input.py** contains pointers to the PDB and PSF files (that you probably generated through `psfgen` in VMD), absolute scattering profiles (q, S(q), Serr(q)), difference scattering profiles (q, dS(q), and dSerr(q)) if you have it, and a few parameters.
    This is the file to edit when changing the parameters.
 Please refer to the comments and instructions in the file.

-1. Run `python input.py` to parse the PDB and PSF files and generate `mol_param.cu/hh` and `coord_ref.cu/hh`.
+1. Run `python input.py` to parse the PDB and PSF files and generate `mol_param.cu/hh` and `coord_ref.cu/hh`

 1. Edit the `data_path` variable to PROT1 in `make_input` which is a bash
    script file, and execute it by `./make_input` to copy the .cu/hh files from